 - Stem Cell Basics from the NIH

 Embryonic and adult stem cells appear to have different effects, limitations and abilities.
 The current scientific consensus is that adult stem cells are limited in their utility, and that both embryonic and adult stem cell research will be required to develop cures for severe and degenerative diseases.
-As of 2009, researchers are also making rapid progress in reprogramming stem cells and creating embryonic-like stem cells from ordinary cells.
+Researchers are also making rapid progress in reprogramming stem cells and creating embryonic-like stem cells from ordinary cells.

-If you read enough of the literature, stem cells from your own body begin to sound like a miracle cure-all; extract them, culture them, return them to the body, and injured tissue begins to heal.
-It isn't anywhere near that simple, however, and this throwaway summary hides the many years of hard work by scientists to bring us to this point, as well as the many years of hard work ahead.
+If you read enough of the literature, stem cells from your own body begin to sound like a miracle cure-all: extract them, culture them, return them to the body, and injured tissue begins to heal.
+It isn't anywhere near that straightforward, however, and this throwaway summary hides the many years of hard work by thousands of scientists required to bring us to this point, as well as the further years of hard work that lie ahead.
 Research continues, with a tone of excitement coming from the scientific community.
 They know they are onto something big.

 When will this so called ''future'' medicine be available for the people who need it now?
 Are millions of people gonna be dead before the ''future'' medicine comes?